 Choosing not to answer questions means that the officer has to spend more time doing his or her job of investigating the situation.
 It means more work for the officer and gives you time to receive the criminal law advice.
 Consequently, the officer is not going to be happy.

 Law enforcement officers arrest many individuals because people admit to wrongdoing.
 Admitting to wrongdoing simply makes the officer’s job easier.
 People claim they admit their wrongdoing to officers because they want to be honest.
 That’s one approach to take – and an approach that may result in a jail or prison sentence.
+If that happens Apex Bail Bonds of Wentworth will get you the fastest release possible, so if you are ever in a situation that requires 24 hour bail bonds don’t hesitate to contact professional assistance.
 Refusing to speak with an officer doesn’t mean a person is dishonest.
 A person is simply exercising his or right to remain silent.
 A person may want to remain silent until they have had an opportunity to speak with a criminal lawyer to learn more about his or her rights.
+When you encounter such situations, this criminal defense attorney in Chicago can definitely help you out.
 Law enforcement have a job to do, but let them do their jobs.
 Law enforcement can conduct an investigation without a person making an incriminating statement.

 Please keep in mind that when an officer is conducting a criminal investigation, the job of the officer is not to protect the interests of the person who is the target of the investigation.
 The officer is only required to advise a person of his or her right to remain silent after the person is in custody, meaning arrested and/or detained, and the person is be interrogated or questioned.